ghazthiskc19/CRUD-BASIS-DATA/README.md

 1.  **Database Connection Error**
     - Make sure SQL Server is running on the server (`RIFQI\\MSSQLSERVER01`).
     - Ensure **ODBC Driver 18 for SQL Server** is installed on your machine.
-    - Verify your connection setup by following the steps in the "Verifying Database Connection (Optional)" section above.
-If the test fails there, the issue is with the driver or server connection, not the Python code.
+    - Verify your connection setup by following the steps in the "Verifying Database Connection (Optional)" section above. **Make sure to check "Trust server certificate" if you encounter SSL errors.** If the test fails there, the issue is with the driver or server connection, not the Python code.
     - Check if you can connect to the server using SSMS with the provided credentials (`flaskuser`/`database_191025`).
     - Verify network connectivity to the database server (e.g., can you ping the server machine).